 There’s a red hot lead in your sales pipeline and you’re onto it, determined to land the order.
 The prospect seems really interested in your offering and has requested more information so you arrange for an intro pack containing a brochure and some promotional gifts to be sent to them immediately.
 You can already see that purchase order landing in your inbox…

 The following day your beautiful intro pack arrives on the prospect’s desk.
-The outer bubble bag looks like it’s passed through a warzone – it’s torn, battered and appears to have been dropped in a muddy puddle.
+The outer bubble bag looks like it’s passed through a war zone – it’s torn, battered and appears to have been dropped in a muddy puddle.
 One of the promotional gifts is broken and the other has fallen out through a hole in the bag.
-You could claim for damages but the miniscule reimbursement you’re likely to get just isn’t worth the time and hassle involved.
+You could claim for damages but the minuscule reimbursement you’re likely to get just isn’t worth the time and hassle involved.

 But, more importantly, what about the lasting damage this could do to your brand and company reputation?

 We’ve said it before and make no apologies for saying again – first impressions count!
 A smart presentation box doesn’t need to cost the earth and could be the difference between your promotional material (made using that flyer maker site) doing its job rather than being discarded.
 Let’s take a look at what’s involved in creating an attractive presentation box that is sure to make a great first impression.

 The first question you should ask is “how much should I invest in this?”
 Whilst it’s difficult to put a price on something that could have such a hugely positive effect on the effectiveness of your marketing there’s always going to be a cost difference between a functional box designed to protect its contents in transit and a beautifully crafted bespoke work of art which is just too good to throw away and is likely to be kept for a long time.